 IRP Volume #8 – Pumping of Flammable Fluids

-IRP 8 addresses the issue of safe handling and pumping of flammable fluids during well servicing operations.
+This IRP addresses the issue of safe handling and pumping of flammable fluids during well servicing operations.
+It includes recommended practices for a well servicing operation with flammable fluid storage tanks, multiple personnel and equipment.

 IRP Volume #15 – Snubbing Operations